-There are two mandatory roles associated with a Procurement Card.
-For a proper separation of duties, an individual shall not fill more than one role.
+There are two mandatory roles associated with a Procurement Card, the cardholder and fiscal officer.
+To meet a proper separation of duties, an individual must not serve more than one role.

 The cardholder is responsible for using the card in a conscientious and ethical manner consistent with UC Davis policy.
 The cardholder must not allow another individual to use the card, or card number, for making purchases.
 The cardholder must reconcile their bank statement on a monthly basis, and report any disputed transactions promptly.

 Misuse of the Procurement Card may result in revocation of the card and/or disciplinary action.

 The role of the fiscal officer is to certify each Procurement Card purchase as appropriate, compliant, and accurate, and to ensure that the purchase was properly received.
 The fiscal officer also verifies that the amount paid is correct, that the payment was not duplicated, and that sales tax was charged appropriately and not duplicated.
 It is the fiscal officer's responsibility to notify the P-Card Coordinator/Administrator of any employee separation immediately, or in advance of such separation, if possible.

 The fiscal officer is responsible for ensuring that the Procurement Card is used appropriately by each cardholder they oversee.
 If a Procurement Card is used inappropriately, it may be necessary to take corrective or disciplinary action.